*This post has been updated as of January 2019*

-The cool thing about email marketing is that you can get all kinds of data and insights about your subscribers from your email reports.
-Each and every campaign you send out has nuggets of information about what your readers enjoy most in your email and what makes them click through to your website.
+Unlike other types of marketing, email marketing allows you to pinpoint very specific data and insights about your subscribers.
+Each campaign you send has nuggets of information about your readers, including what makes them click through (or not click through) to your site.
 Open rates and click through rates are important metrics for your email marketing health.
-In fact, many marketers can tell you their open rate right off the top of their head.
-Most marketers look at these metrics, but what about the click to open rate (CTOR)?
+Most marketers know their open rates, but what about the click to open rate (CTOR)?

 Email marketing metrics 101

 Before we jump into learning about CTOR, let’s take a look at some of the most common email marketing KPIs that marketers use.
 Most likely you’re already at least looking at these stats, if not living and breathing them.
 A quick refresher:

 Email open rate is the percentage of people who opened an email campaign.
 If you mailed to a list of 750 people and 180 of them opened, your open rate would be 24%: a nice average.

 Of course, lots of things influence your open rate, but a healthy open rate is typically in the 20-40% range.

 Click through rate is the percentage of people who clicked a link or any linked image within an email.
 To continue our example from before, if you have a list of 750 people and 100 click on a link, you have about a 14% click-through rate.

 Much like the open rate, this number will depend on the number of links you include in your email and how compelling the email content is.